projectcapsule/capsule/README.md

 ## Tenant users
 Each tenant comes with a delegated user acting as the tenant admin.
 In the Capsule jargon, this user is called the _Tenant Owner_.
 Other users can operate inside a tenant with different levels of permissions and authorizations assigned directly by the Tenant owner.

 Capsule does not care about the authentication strategy used in the cluster and all the Kubernetes methods of [authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) are supported.
-The only requirement to use Capsule is to assign tenant users to the `capsule.clastix.io` group.
+The only requirement to use Capsule is to assign tenant users to the the group defined by `--capsule-user-group` option, which defaults to `capsule.clastix.io`.

 Assignment to a group depends on the authentication strategy in your cluster.
-For example, users authenticated through a _X.509_ certificate must have `capsule.clastix.io` as _Organization_: `-subj "/CN=${USER}/O=capsule.clastix.io"`
+For example, if you are using `capsule.clastix.io` as your `--capsule-user-group`, users authenticated through a _X.509_ certificate must have `capsule.clastix.io` as _Organization_: `-subj "/CN=${USER}/O=capsule.clastix.io"`

 Users authenticated through an _OIDC token_ must have